dgaydukov/cert-aws/files/sa.md

 So use
 * Flow Logs - troubleshoot connectivity and security issues, make sure that the network access rules are working as expected
 * Traffic Mirroring - deeper insight into the network traffic by analyzing traffic content (payload)

+3 layers of security
+* vpc layer - route tables define which traffic to allow
+* subnet layer - NACL decide which traffic to allow
+* ec2 layer - SG

 ###### Elastic Beanstalk
 Beanstalk - PaaS that mange deployment, provisioning, load-balancing, auto-scaling, health monitoring.
 Best suited when you need quickly deploy something and don't want to learn about other aws services.